lucaboriani/tadpole/README.md

 to run e2e test : `npm run test`

-playwright tests are found in `/tests`, see `web/tests/home.spec.js` for a sample implementation.
-Please note that to pass `/tests/home.spec.js` the default "hello" action should not have been deleted.
+playwright tests are found in `/tests`, see `web/tests/home.spec.js` for a sample implementation. **Please note that to pass `/tests/home.spec.js` the default "hello" action should not have been deleted**.

 ## Building